CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

 #### Company
  - If all characters in a company are removed from the company, all resource permanent-events played on the company as a whole are discarded.
  - If all characters in a company leave play, the site goes to the location deck or discard pile, depending on its tapped status.
 If this happens during the movement/hazard phase, the site card stays in play until the end of all movement/hazard phases.
 In this case, on-guard cards may still be played on the site.
- - The following allies make a company overt: The Balrog, Creature of an Older World, Great Bats, Great Lord of Goblin-gate, Last Child of Ungoliant, Regiment of Black Crows, and "Two- headed" Troll.
+ - The following allies make a company overt: _The Balrog_, _Creature of an Older World_, _Great Bats_, _Great Lord of Goblin-gate_, _Last Child of Ungoliant_, _Regiment of Black Crows_, and _"Two- headed" Troll_.
  - Entities associated with a company include the characters, allies, and items in the company, and any events played on the company or on another entity in the company.
 The new site and site of origin are not entities associated with the company.
  - A hero company is Wizard player's company, or a Fallen-wizard's company that has no Orcs or Trolls.
 A minion company is a Ringwraith player's company, or a Balrog player's company.
 An overt company is a company with Orcs and/or Trolls in it.
 Note that some allies can make a company overt, but Half-orcs do not.
  - See also Turn Sequence, Organization Phase, Organizing Companies; and Rulings by Term, Influence.

 #### Corruption
  - _Rules Erratum_: Corruption cards must always start a chain of effects.
 [Effective 8/27/98]
  - **Annotation 23**: When a character fails a corruption check, the standard effects of this (i.e., the character being discarded or eliminated and his items being discarded) are implemented immediately and are considered synonymous with the failed check.
-A card causing the corruption check may modify the standard effects of a failed check (e.g. The Precious), but this timing would not be changed.
-Certain cards, e.g., Traitor, which do not cause a corruption check, but specify an action that results from the passive condition of a failed check, take effect as the first declared action in a chain of effects immediately following the chain of effects that contains the corruption check.
+A card causing the corruption check may modify the standard effects of a failed check (e.g. _The Precious_), but this timing would not be changed.
+Certain cards, e.g., _Traitor_, which do not cause a corruption check, but specify an action that results from the passive condition of a failed check, take effect as the first declared action in a chain of effects immediately following the chain of effects that contains the corruption check.
  - Characters with 0 corruption points must still make corruption checks.
  - A character may attempt to remove a corruption card without tapping.
 The roll is at -3.
  - You can not attempt to remove a corruption card without tapping if you have attempted to remove that card already this turn.
 You may not tap to remove a corruption card that you tried to remove without tapping already this turn.